mintomic/mintomic.github.io/mintsystem/index.md

 next_title: MintPack
 ---

-MintThreads offers a minimal, portable way to create and manipulate threads, semaphores and timers across all supported platforms.
+MintSystem is a portable API for thread creation, semaphores, time and date services, sleep, and thread and process IDs.
+Basically, the system services you need in order to run lock-free code in the first place, plus a few extras.
 If your project requires a more complete set of PThreads functionality, and you still want Windows compatibility, you might be interested in the [PThreads-Win32](http://sourceware.org/pthreads-win32/) project.

-To use MintThreads in your project, add the top-level `include/` folder to your include path, then include the appropriate headers such as `<mintthreads/thread.h>`.
-To use MintThreads on UNIX-like platforms, including Linux, MacOS or iOS, you must also compile and link using the `-pthread` option.
+To use MintSystem in your project, add the top-level `include/` folder to your include path, then include the appropriate headers such as `<mintsystem/thread.h>`.
+To use MintSystem on UNIX-like platforms, including Linux, MacOS or iOS, you must also compile and link using the `-pthread` option.

-On all platforms, you must also compile and link with a lib built from the appropriate source in the `src/mintthreads/` folder.
+On all platforms, you must also compile and link with a lib built from the appropriate source in the `src/mintsystem/` folder.
 There's a `CMakeLists.txt` located there, so you can use CMake to generate this lib for you.
 See the [tests](/tests) for some examples of how it's used.

 ## Thread Creation